Australian Marriage Law Postal Survey: Demographic factors

 A majority of survey participants returned affirmative responses in 133 electorates.
 The 17 electorates with majority negative responses were predominantly in Western Sydney (12 electorates), as well as rural Queensland (three electorates) and outer suburban Melbourne (two electorates).
 Defying a national trend, in New South Wales, country participants were more likely to vote yes than their city counterparts.

 Most electorates either swung heavily in favour or against same sex marriage.
 There were only 25 electorates in which the result was between 45 and 55 per cent.
 In contrast, 41 electorates at the 2016 Australian federal election had two party preferred results within the same degree of margin (±5 per cent).
 At the 2013 election, 49 electorates were as approximately close.

-The heavy concentration of negative responses in working class multicultural Western Sydney led to speculation about what were the underlying economic and demographic factors.
-The Guardian noted that the portion of persons holding religious beliefs in an electorate was one of the strongest factors, calculating a -0.8 correlation between religion and responding affirmatively.
+The heavy concentration of negative responses in working-class, multicultural Western Sydney led to speculation about the underlying economic and demographic factors leading to the result.
+The Guardian noted that the portion of persons holding religious beliefs in an electorate was one of the strongest factors, calculating a −0.8 correlation between religion and responding affirmatively.
 Islam, followed by Oriental Orthodox and Catholicism were the strongest predictors of negative responses.
 Affirmative responses were correlated to income and education, and to a lesser extent, being born in Australia.

-There was a higher percentage of responses to the survey from 18 and 19 year olds than any other age group under 45, despite concerns during the survey period that this group would be disenfranchised.
+There was a higher percentage of responses to the survey from 18 and 19-year olds than any other age group under 45, despite concerns during the survey period that this group would be disenfranchised.